armanpwnz/Database/README.md

-# Database
+# Database in Java
-Database in java(semestral project in BUT)
+Semestral project from Brno University of Technology